caraneilwarner/pantheon/pantheon/approach.md

 # Strategy

-Write two python classes, `God` and `Pantheon`, whose functions are metaphors for sexual reproduction.
-The goal is to generate `Gods` with internally-coherent domains and `Pantheons` with diverse but related deities.
+Construct two models called `God` and `Pantheon` whose functions are metaphors for sexual reproduction.
+The goal: generate `Gods` with internally-coherent domains and `Pantheons` with diverse but related deities.

 **Metaphors**